lukaszkolarz/line_follower/README.md

 simple ride, only right turnes, line from LEGO® MINDSTORMS NXP: https://youtu.be/kxQssL9qiW4

-more complex route, located in microprocessors labolatory on AGH: will be added soon
+more complex route, located in microprocessors laboratory on AGH: will be added soon